MenuClose

 Therapy involves a lot of talking about feelings, but sometimes patients need a break from talking.
 Non-verbal activities provide the chance to contemplate their innermost thoughts quietly.

-The burning bowl ceremony can be used for many different purposes.
+The burning bowl ceremony is useful for many different purposes.
 Participants write a list of emotional burdens they no longer want to carry on a piece of paper and place the paper in a large bowl.
 The bowl is carried outdoors to a fire-safe area, and the papers are burned.
 Patients can choose to share what they let go of or not.

 Ask patients to draw a basic “tank” representing their personal gas tank.
 Just like a car, people can’t run on an empty tank.
 Have them fill the empty tank with drawings or words that represent the thoughts, people, and events that keep their tank full.